alexanderpalsson/katacoda-scenarios/qlik-corectl/step4.md

 <br> **Some data**: `data/movie.cvs `{{open}}
 <br>

 **Note** This data is loaded into a docker container, the internal docker container path is /data.
-If you are curios about the docker file check it out here `../docker-compose.yml`{{open}}
+If you are curios about the docker file check it out here `cat ../docker-compose.yml`{{execute}}

 ## Setup a connection to the data